-During the term, there are 12 unit quizzes available and you will complete seven quizzes.
-Your lowest score will be dropped.
-Each unit quiz can be found on Blackboard, will be timed (30 minutes), and will consist of multiple-choice and/or short-answer questions.
-Each unit quiz is worth 50 points.
-You will have three attempts for each quiz that you complete, and your highest scoring attempt will be counted.
-Before you work on a unit quiz, you are expected to have completed (a) all of the assigned readings for the unit, and (b) the unit assignment posted to Blackboard that serves as a guide to benefit your comprehension of the assigned reading.
-Although you can use your book, notes, and unit assignments while completing them, it should be understood that I expect you to understand the reading assignments before completing them.
+Each unit quiz can be found on Blackboard, will be timed (30 minutes), will consist of multiple-choice and/or short-answer questions, and is worth 50 points.
+For each quiz deadline, you will have 3 attempts for a quiz, and your highest scoring attempt will be counted.
+Before you start a unit quiz, you are expected to have completed (a) all of the assigned readings for the unit, and (b) at minimum, read through the unit assignment posted to Blackboard that serves as a guide to benefit your comprehension of the assigned reading.
+Although you can use your book, notes, and unit assignments while completing quizzes, you are expected to understand the reading assignments before completing quizzes.
 If you fail to do the reading and then attempt a quiz, you will likely do poorly on the quiz.

-Of the 12 quizzes, four are mandatory.
+Again, of the 12 quizzes, four are mandatory.
 That means that you will choose three of the remaining eight to complete.
 These eight are grouped to restrict your choice a little in order to ensure a broad coverage of course topics.
-Although you can drop your lowest quiz score, you should take at least 7 quizzes, including the 4 mandatory ones, as they are critical to the general education component of the course.